bbolli/tumblr-utils/README.md

 More documentation can be found in each script's docstring or in [tumblr_backup.md](https://github.com/bbolli/tumblr-utils/blob/master/tumblr_backup.md).

-The utilities run under Python 2.7.
+The utilities run under Python 2.7, though Python 3 is supported and preferred for tumblr_backup.py, which has been tested on Python 3.8 but should also run fine on Python 3.9.3 and later.

 ### Notice